-A taper sleeve is required to be impacted on the Small taper femoral component prior to impacting a femoral head size 26, 28, or 32 mm.
+A taper sleeve is required to be impacted on the Small taper femoral component prior to impacting a Large (I4/16) taper femoral head size 26, 28, or 32 mm.
 A taper sleeve is required to attach a unipolar head.
 Unipolar taper sleeves are available in Small, Large, and 12/14 tapers.
 Never place more than one taper sleeve on a femoral component.